Alquízar

 Alquízar ([alˈkisaɾ]) is a town and municipality in the Artemisa Province of Cuba.

 History

 The settlement was first mentioned in 1616, as a coffee plantation owned by Don Sancho de Alquízar, who gives the name of the community.
 In 1826, a garrison was established here, and it was incorporated in 1879.

 Geography

 The town is located in the south-east corner of the province, south-west of San Antonio de los Baños and west of Güira de Melena.

-The municipality is divided into the barrios of Guanímar, La Paz, Pueblo (capital), San Andrés and Tumbadero.
+The municipality was formerly divided into the barrios of Guanímar, La Paz, Pueblo (capital), San Andrés and Tumbadero.